RohanVSuri/SimpleTokenVesting/README.md

 The contract supports the following primary functionalities:

 - Initialization (`initialize`): Set up the vesting contract with the necessary parameters, including the token mint address.
-- Creating Vesting Accounts (`create_vesting_account`): Initialize vesting accounts for beneficiaries with a specified total amount of tokens to be vested.
 - Releasing Tokens (`release`): Allows the contract initializer to release a specified percentage of tokens to all beneficiaries.
 - Claiming Tokens (`claim`): Beneficiaries can claim their vested tokens as per the released percentage.